soxueren/atsd/api/data/series/insert.md

 Insert a timestamped array of numeric samples for a given metric, entity, and series tags.

-This method can also be used to insert a array of custom forecast and forecast deviation samples.
+This method can also be used to insert a array of named forecast and forecast deviation samples.

-New entities and metrics will be automatically created provided they meet naming requirements.
+* Entity name, metric name, and tag names cannot contain non-printable characters.
+Names are case-insensitive and are converted to lower case when stored.
+* Tag values are case-sensitive and are stored as submitted.
+* New entities, metrics, and tag names are created automatically.

-New metrics will be initialized with `float` data type by default.
-To insert metric samples with another datatype, create or update metric properties using the web interface or [Meta API](/api/meta/metric/update.md).
+* New metrics will be initialized with `float` data type by default.
+To insert metric samples with another datatype, create or update the metric using the web interface or Meta API [metric update method](/api/meta/metric/update.md).

 ## Request